adelp13/project-POO/Readme.md

 The code also makes use of: <br> -overloading of operators such as +, -, *, -- <br>
 -runtime errors, constructors and = operator  <br>
 - << and >> operators overloading for objects (for reading and writing), cast operator <br>
-- upcasting, downcasting, friend operators <br>
+- upcasting, downcasting, friend operators, STL such as vectors, sets, maps<br>

   <br>
 <br> <br>